 - 1. Decontaminate the area used for setting up the cobas eplex BCID-GN panel with 10% bleach followed by 70% ethanol or isopropyl alcohol (or equivalent). - 2.
-Remove one cobas eplex BCID-GN panel cartridge pouch from kit packaging. - 3.
+Remove one cobas eplex BCID-GN panel cartridge pouch from packaging. - 3.
 Open cobas eplex BCID-GN panel cartridge pouch. - 4.
 Write the accession ID or place a barcode label with accession ID on the cobas eplex BCID-GN panel cartridge. - 5.
 Invert the blood culture bottle several times to mix. - 6.
-Allow approximately 10 seconds for the resin to settle. - 7.
+Allow approximately 10 seconds for the resin to settle and proceed immediately to the next step. - 7.
 Wipe the septum of the positive blood culture bottle with 70% ethanol or isopropyl alcohol (or equivalent) prior to withdrawing the sample. - 8.
-Using a loading device capable of accurately delivering 50 μL, aspirate 50 μL of blood culture sample and load into the sample loading port of the cobas eplex BCID-GN panel cartridge.
-NOTE: a 1.5 mL microcentrifuge tube is recommended for transfer of sample from the blood culture bottle prior to loading cobas eplex cartridge. - 9.
-Close the sample loading port immediately by sliding the cap over the port and firmly pushing down on the cap to securely seal the sample delivery port. - NOTE: Bubbles can be present when closing the cap. - 10.
-Scan the cobas eplex BCID-GN panel cartridge using the barcode reader provided with the cobas eplex instrument. - NOTE: If an accession ID barcode label is not used, manually enter accession ID with the onscreen keyboard. - NOTE: The barcode scanner will read both the accession ID barcode (if placed on the cartridge by the operator) and the 2D barcode printed on the cartridge label; however, the barcode scanner will only beep once to indicate that both barcodes have been read. - 11.
-Insert the cobas eplex BCID-GN panel cartridge into any available bay, indicated by a flashing, white LED light.
+Transfer an aliquot to a 1.5 mL RNase/DNase-free microcentrifuge tube or equivalent.
+Invert several times to mix and proceed immediately to the next step. - 9.
+Using a loading device capable of accurately delivering 50 μL, aspirate 50 μL of blood culture sample and load into the sample loading port of the cobas eplex BCID-GN panel cartridge. - Close the sample loading port immediately by sliding the cap over the port and firmly pushing down on the cap to securely seal the sample delivery port.
+NOTE: Bubbles can be present when closing the cap. - 11.
+Scan the cobas eplex BCID-GN panel cartridge using the barcode reader provided with the cobas eplex instrument.

+NOTE: If an accession ID barcode label is not used, manually enter accession ID with the onscreen keyboard.

+NOTE: The barcode scanner will read both the accession ID barcode (if placed on the cartridge by the operator) and the 2D barcode printed on the cartridge label; however, the barcode scanner will only beep once to indicate that both barcodes have been read.

+12. Insert the cobas eplex BCID-GN panel cartridge into any available bay, indicated by a flashing, white LED light.
 The test will begin automatically when the cartridge has been inserted into the bay and the pre-run check is completed, as indicated by a blue LED light.